Kodi can be run on many hardware platforms from an android TV box to a Smartphone.

-This is often the best place to start and then later move onto other dedicated hardware.
+This is often the best place to start and later move onto other dedicated hardware.

 Running Kodi from a desktop is easy to do with the only real downside being that a large computer needs to sit next to your TV.

 This is a good option though, especially if just starting out with Kodi.

 While many people love Kodi there are some who don’t understand how it works.
 For this reason, starting out with something that is laying around is always a good idea.

 A Guide to Kodi and Streaming Videos